ploigos-automated-governance/1-demo/README.md

 - Select "Add Webhook"

 21 .
-Test the webhook by editing the source code in the Gitea UI.
+Test the webhook by editing the source code of the demo app in the Gitea UI.

 - In the Gitea UI browse to the reference-quarkus-mvn project
 - Select "README.md"